mbahArip/mbaharip-blog-posts/about-me.md

 <- COLLAPSE:START ->
 <- ITEM:START title="Full-stack developer at A.A Solution" subtitle="Apr 2023 - Sept 2023" key="First Job" ->
-I was actually invited by a friend as a Full-stack dev at this startup company.
-A.A Solution was a company that helping local small business an application that they can use, such as FnB apps, PoS system, etc.
+A.A Solution was a company that helping local small business an application that they can use, such as FnB apps, PoS system, etc. I was actually invited by a friend as a Full-stack dev at this startup company. (of course through interview first)

 <- ITEM:END->
 <- COLLAPSE:END ->